minvws/nl-kat-coordination/rfd/0004-deduplication.md

 #### Usage of environment field

-This is not used directly from the BoefjeMeta, but this
+This is not used directly from the BoefjeMeta argument in `run`, but the provided variables are set environment variables are set and the boefje

 #### Usage of started_at, endated_at, boefje and runnable_hash fields